tamhub/mattermost/e2e-tests/cypress/README-Subpath.md

 #### Example set up using NGINX:

-You'll need to run two Mattermost servers.
+You'll need to run two Tam Dev servers.

 1. Set the `SiteURL` and the listening port for the first server: